 “She is a remarkable young lady, Maggie.
 She has great potential.”

-Maggie held his gaze for a moment, and then laughed bitterly.
+Maggie held his gaze for a moment, and then gave a short laugh tinged with bitterness.
 “With all due respect, Mr. Conor—”

 “Aedan, I’ve heard this ‘great potential’ schpeel so often now that it nauseates me.
 Tell me, are teachers trained to mouth such platitudes in order to get certified or hired?”

-Conor gazed at the woman seated across from him, momentarily shocked into painful self-awareness.
-For those brief, silent moments he felt tiny and fake.
-Then he sat back and roared with laughter.
-Maggie watched him dispassionately, a slight smile on her face.
+He sat back and laughed.
+She watched him dispassionately, a slight smile on her face.
 When he finished, he shook his head, reaching for the masticated stub of a pencil left by a long-since departed student.
 He spun it between his thumb and middle finger, watching it and not her.
-Without looking up he said, “I’m at a loss, Maggie—”
+“I’m at a loss, Maggie—”